Owl-Boy/cmi-haskell-assignment-submissions/README.md

 - Step 4:
-  Go back to the mail page of the fork and click on Contribute then `Open Pull Request`
+  Go back to the main page of the fork and click on Contribute then `Open Pull Request`
   ![yo](/images%20for%20README/PR1.png)
   You should be on a page where you can view the changes you have made, after making sure than you have added the correct file in the correct directory, click on   `Create Pull Request`
   ![yo](/images%20for%20README/PR2.png)